 EFC varies from student to student since it is based on the specific Financial situation of the student and often of the student’s parents as well.

-Whether or not parent financial information is required depends on whether or not the student is determined to still be a dependent of one of their parents.
+Whether or not parent financial information is required depends on whether or not the student is determined to still be dependent on one of their parents.

 Once the FAFSA application is completed and filed, a federal processor will examine all the information provided and pass the examination results on to the financial aid offices of the preferred colleges listed on the FAFSA.